FlushingBaseball/library-of-ptolemy/README.md

 # Inprogress (Maybe take a break from consuming this slop?)
 #### Assassinorum Kingmaker by Robert Rath (Narrated by Gareth Armstrong)
 #### Lord of Excess (Renegades) by Rich McCormick (Narrated by Richard Reed)
+A Chaos Warband of Emperor's Children end up coming into possesion of a rich Imperial World who hasn't seen contact with the empire in 30+ years.
+How can a bunch of of dopamine addicted Slannesh worshipers rule a planet?
+Find out.
+##### Review
+Watching Chaos Marines destroying genestealers was a fantastic way to start the book, they may worship evil but they hate xenos even more.